-Again by utilizing the Brehmer and Munzner multi-level typology, we provide an example that shows how our defined tasks can be fitted to this multi-level typology of abstract visualization tasks, in order to concisely describe our predefined tasks.
-Find the Cluster with the Highest Number of Sub-clusters in the behavior comparison category has been considered.
+Again by utilizing the Brehmer and Munzner multi-level typology, we provide an example that shows how our defined tasks can be fitted to this multi-level typology of abstract visualization tasks, in order to concisely describe our pre-defined tasks.
+Find the cluster with the highest number of sub-clusters in the behavior comparison category has been considered.
 Additionally, we did not consider any specific projection technique because it can be changed based on the evaluator's motivation.

-Find the Cluster with the Highest Number of Sub-clusters: WHY: The purpose is to Discover a cluster with the highest number of sub-clusters.
+Find the cluster with the highest number of subclusters: WHY: The purpose is to Discover a cluster with the highest number of sub-clusters.
 The cluster characteristic is not provided; therefore, the search target is unknown and Explore entails searching for the cluster with the highest number of sub groups.
 Once the search process is done, Identify returns the desired reference.
 WHAT: The input for this task is the entire visualization, including all clusters and their sub-groups.
-The output is the identity of a cluster with the largest number of sub-clusters of each cluster.
+The output is the identity of a cluster with the largest number of sub-clusters.
+HOW: Individuals need to estimate the number of sub-clusters of each cluster.
 This involves counting sub-groups within successive clusters until the largest number is found.
 Therefore, they must Derive new data elements, then Select the desired cluster.

-3.4 Membership Disambiguation
+3.4 Membership disambiguation

 It is desirable for the visual representation to avoid clutter, resolve ambiguity and handle noise.
 At times, "identifying overlaps" may indicate that the classes are not clearly separable, which suggests that the overriding task is one of pattern identification.
 However, too much data on too small an area of the display, such as a dense region of entangled clusters, diminishes the potential usefulness of the projections even if the projection consists of some clearly separated clusters.
-This is especially true when the user is exploring the data to: (1) Estimate the number of objects in a selection; (2) Find an object with specific characteristic (e.g. labeled point) within a cluster; (3) Count the number of objects in a given cluster; (4) Identify the objects that overlap in a selected area.
+This is especially true when the user is exploring the data to:

+- Estimate the number of objects in a selection. - Find an object with specific characteristic (e.g. labeled point) within a cluster. - Count the number of objects in a given cluster. - Identify the objects that overlap in a selected area.

-When Finding an Object with a Specific Characteristic within a Cluster, a visualization can favor good performance in preserving distances and relationships, but only at the expense of producing visual clutter.
-As an example, the PCA scatterplot of KDViz is too cluttered and distinguishing a specific object within a cluster is not an easy task (Fig. 11).
+When Finding an object with a specific characteristic within a cluster, a visualization can favor good performance in preserving distances and relationships, but only at the expense of producing visual clutter.
+As an example, the PCA scatterplot of KD-Viz is too cluttered and distinguishing a specific object within a cluster is not an easy task (Figure 9).

-To Estimate the number of objects in a selection, a target cluster/selection can be highlighted with a different color as shown in Fig. 12.
+To Estimate the number of objects in a selection, a target cluster/selection can be highlighted with a different color as shown in Figure 10.